johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

   look even and interference-free; 1x horizontal and 3x vertical is the recommended minimum).
-Oversampling takes a big hit on performance; e.g., with 2x horizontal and 4x vertical oversampling, your GPU would need to perform 2&times;4=8 times as much work!
+Oversampling takes a big hit on performance; e.g., with 2x horizontal and 4x vertical oversampling, your GPU would need to perform 2&times;4=8 times more work!

 <img src="img/winuae-filter-shaders.png" alt="WinUAE filter presets" width="auto">